shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

 model operates by gradually adding noise to an input image in a forward process

 and then retrieves the original image by denoising (backwards process).
+In the

+(parametrized) backwards process, the model predicts the noise added in each of image

+and generates new datapoints using a neural network.
+This diffusion model

+will be using a U-Net for the backwards process

 ##Dependencies